 There is overwhelming research showing that option sellers have an edge.
 However – It is very important to remember that options are usually priced correctly and you will need to have a bias on the stock in order to profit from the trade (it doesn’t matter how you analyse the trade, as long as you have a firm believe and a way to track and correct your assumptions).

-You can find many different sources and many different tests on this subject.
+You can find many different sources and many different tests on this subject and some will help us understand the nature of selling options.
 I wish to start by revisiting a chart I displayed before:

 - We can see that buying straddles lead to a loss of 0.2% per day (seller profit that) on a ‘regular’ day.